Simple Sugars and Complex Carbohydrates - an Incompatible Combination

 By Steve Born

-The same problem occurs when an athlete combines a simple sugar fuel with a complex carbohydrate fuel.
-The beauty of complex carbs is that they will match body fluid osmolality, not at a 6-8% solution, but a more concentrated 15-18% solution.
-Even at this seemingly too-high concentration complex carbohydrates (such as maltodextrins/glucose polymers) will empty the stomach at the same efficient rate as normal body fluids and provide substantially more calories (up to three times more) than simple sugar mixtures will.
-However, when simple sugars and complex carbs are consumed together or near each other, it increases the solution concentration beyond what either source can be efficiently digested at.
-In other words, when you consume simple sugars and complex carbohydrates together or within close proximity of each other you negate the efficient digestibility of either source.
-Once again, energy production will be compromised and a variety of stomach issues are likely to occur.
+The same problem occurs when an athlete fuels with a combination of simple sugar and complex carbohydrate.
+The beauty of complex carbs is that they match body fluid osmolality, not at a 6 -8% solution, but at a more concentrated 15-18% solution.
+Even at this seemingly high concentration, complex carbohydrates (such as the maltodextrin used in Hammer fuels) will empty the stomach at the same efficient rate as normal body fluids and provide substantially more calories (up to three times more) than simple sugar mixtures will.
+But when simple sugars and complex carbs are consumed together or in close proximity, the solution concentration will be greater than what either source can be efficiently digested at.
+As a result, you're likely to have less energy and some form of digestive trouble.

-- If the athlete consumes a simple sugar fuel the body will only permit 6-8% of it in solution into circulating serum for fuel replacement.
+- The higher a fuel's simple sugar content, the less can be absorbed immediately.
+That's because your body will only permit 6-8% of it in solution into circulating serum for fuel replacement.

-- Complex carbohydrate fuels are easily and more-rapidly absorbed in a 15-18% solution.
-More calories are absorbed faster, and are available for energy production, from complex carbohydrates than simple sugar.
+- Complex carbohydrate fuels are easily and more rapidly absorbed in a 15-18% solution.
+More calories are absorbed faster, and are available for energy production than from simple sugar fuels or a combination.

 - The ideal carbohydrate source for athletes is long-chain complex carbohydrates, such as the maltodextrin used in Hammer Nutrition fuels.
 Hammer fuels will meet all your energy needs without causing the stomach issues that can occur from simple sugars fuels.